RetroDECK/ES-DE/FAQ-ANDROID.md

 ## Why is ES-DE not available on the Google Play store?

 That is a question for Google.
 They are have done everything in their power to obstruct the release of ES-DE including constantly rejecting the releases without supplying meaningful explanations why, refusing to respond to tickets and emails and in general being incredibly difficult to deal with.
 There's a chance that there will be a Play Store release in the future but there's also a chance that it never happens.
 You could even argue whether the Play store is going to be relevant for emulation apps in the future.
 With the crippling restrictions and requirements that Google has put in place this store is starting look quite unfeasible.
-It doens't matter how big a store is or how many users it has, if it doesn't fulfill the basic role of making it possible to publish your apps and getting paid for your work, then none of that really matters.
+It doesn't matter how big a store is or how many users it has, if it doesn't fulfill the basic role of making it possible to publish your apps and getting paid for your work, then none of that really matters.

 ## How do I update ES-DE when there is a new release